soyowendy/movie-review-backend/README.md

 MONGO_CLUSTER="localhost:27017" # The URI to Mongo
 ```

-> When starting the backend, Spring itself will populate the database with some movies.
+> When starting the back-end, Spring itself will populate the database with some movies.

 So to initialize Spring, go to root project folder and use the following command: